 Security Force Monitor follows a four phase process when researching the security forces of a country.

-Security Force Monitor collects data about the persons and organizations that comprise security forces, along with allegations of human rights abuses made against security forces.
+Security Force Monitor collects data about the Persons and Units that comprise security forces, along with allegations of human rights abuses made against security forces.
 This data is carefully collected from a variety of sources, generally online.
 These include:

 The Monitor also identifies non-digital resources such as monographs, scholarly literature, biographies and other materials about security services.
 The existence and availability of these type of sources vary widely from country to country.

 Security Force Monitor researchers familiarize themselves with the country’s governance and administrative structures, gaining understanding about the levels of government (for example: local, regional, state, national) and their connection to different security forces.
 In examining this we also flag where there might be major changes in the structure of government, such as those that may accompany a constitutional referendum or a peace process.
 These affect how the Monitor will represent data on security forces over time.

 Examining the administrative geography of a country provides important context for the structure and operations of the security forces.
 This part of the scoping process also gives us insight into how much of a country’s administrative geography is represented in online gazetteers (like OpenStreetMap or GeoNames) that the Monitor uses in its analysis.

 During this first phase, researchers also identify sources that could be turned into large, high value datasets for the Monitor.
 These are sources that contain a sufficiently large amount or complex type of data that technical help is necessary to extract it in a timely way; doing the work “by hand” is possible, but would be slow and error prone.
 These high value data extraction tasks use techniques such as web-scraping, scripted parsing and geospatial analysis.
 An example of these types of sources are the Internet Archive snapshots the official webpage of the Mexican Army and Air Force (and child pages) going back more than a decade which outline the top level structures of the Mexican army and its commanding officers.